Trung28899/BlockChain-Course-1/Collaboration/README.md

 1. 15th Commit: Validating Blocks
 2. 16th Commit: Validating Chain
+3. 17th Commit: Chain Replacement

 ---

 ## FUNDAMENTALS:

 - See Handbook to understand the concept of Chain Validation & Replacement

+- In this section, we're preparing the Block and Blockchain classes to be able for collaboration

 ---